isb-cgc/examples-Compute/grid-engine/README.md

 ###Step 6: Clean up

-To delete your grid engine cluster once you're finished with it, run the following Elasticluster command:
+To delete your grid engine cluster once you're finished with it, run the following Elasticluster command *from* the ``grid-engine-workstation`` from which you created the cluster:
 ```
 elasticluster stop <cluster-name>
 ```